BEPRO Network Price Hits $0.0012 (BEPRO)

-BEPRO Network (BEPRO) traded 2.3% lower against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on September 13th.
-During the last week, BEPRO Network has traded up 13% against the U.S. dollar.
-BEPRO Network has a market cap of $8.27 million and $287,619.00 worth of BEPRO Network was traded on exchanges in the last day.
-One BEPRO Network coin can now be purchased for about $0.0012 or 0.00000006 BTC on cryptocurrency exchanges.
+BEPRO Network (BEPRO) traded 4.9% lower against the US dollar during the 24 hour period ending at 17:00 PM Eastern on September 14th.
+During the last week, BEPRO Network has traded 7% higher against the US dollar.
+One BEPRO Network coin can now be bought for about $0.0012 or 0.00000006 BTC on popular exchanges.
+BEPRO Network has a total market cap of $7.98 million and $239,072.00 worth of BEPRO Network was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded 3.7% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.